 - The evaluator's objective regarding this aspect was to test the functionality of the TOE as described in the ST and to verify the developer's test results by repeating developer's tests and additionally add independent tests.

 - In the course of the evaluation of the TOE the following classes of tests were carried out:

-- Module tests,
+- Module tests.

 - Simulation tests,

-- Tests in User Mode of logical card A and B,
+- Tests in User Mode of logical card B,

-- Tests in System Mode of card A and B,
+- Tests in System Mode of card B,

+- Tests in Test Mode,

 - Hardware tests, and

 - Cryptographic library tests.

-- With this kind of tests the entire security functionality of the TOE was tested.
+With this kind of tests the entire security functionality of the TOE was tested.